vanny96/challenge-shift-to-sdv/README.md

 - Automation scripts (located in [scripts](/scripts)) for starting and stopping the demo of the challenge and debugging the developed applications.
 The development scripts are already added to the execution path of the devcontainer can be called from anywhere within the container:
     - [`restart-shift2sdv`](/scripts/restart-shift2sdv) builds all containers with the `build-apps` script, cleans up the system with `stop-shift2sdv` and starts everything again with `start-shift2sdv`
-    - [`build-apps`](/scripts/build-apps) triggers the Podman build of the developed during the hackathon applications.
+    - [`build-apps`](/scripts/build-apps) triggers the Podman build of the developed hackathon applications.
 Just put your app in the [apps](/apps) folder to get it build too
     - [`stop-shift2sdv`](/scripts/stop-shift2sdv) cleans up the system by stopping Ankaios, cleaning up **all** Podman containers and cleaning up temporary files created for the Ankaios control interface
     - [`start-shift2sdv`](/scripts/start-shift2sdv) starts an Ankaios cluster with two agents ("hpc1" and "hpc2") and [shift2sdv_manifest.yaml](/shift2sdv_manifest.yaml) as a startup configuration
     - [`ank-logs`](/scripts/ank-logs) a wrapper around `podman logs` that helps you get the logs of a container using the ankaios workload name, e.g., `ank-logs symphony_provider`